Intermediate QuickBooks 2018

-Prior to enrolling in this course, you must have successfully completed the Introduction to QuickBooks course or possess equivalent knowledge of Quick Books basics.
+Prior to enrolling in this course, you must have successfully completed the Introduction to QuickBooks course or possess equivalent knowledge of QuickBooks basics.

 The instructional materials required for this course are included in enrollment and will be available online.

-Once a course session starts, two lessons will be released each week for the six-week duration of your course.
+Instructor-Led: Once a course session starts, two lessons will be released each week for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The final exam will be released on the same day as the last lesson.
+Instructor-Led: The final exam will be released on the same day as the last lesson.
 Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.

 QuickBooks is the top selling accounting software for small and medium businesses in the United States.
 There are nearly 29 million businesses that use QuickBooks today.
 It is a software that can be used to keep track of the financial documents in companies across any industry, and you can be sure that learning to effectively and efficiently use the QuickBooks software will open up doors to new jobs as a professional bookkeeper or allow you to manage the finances of your own small business.
 You can also use QuickBooks to keep track of your finances at home.